jhpyle/docassemble/_docs/installation.md

 If you get an error in the browser that looks like a standard [Apache] error message, look in `/var/log/apache2/error.log`.
 If you get an abbreviated message, the error message could be in `/tmp/flask.log`.
-Usually, however, the error message will appear in the web browser.
-To get the context of an error, log in as a developer and check the Logs from the main menu.
+If there is a problem with the coding of an interview, the error message will typically appear in the web browser.
+To get the context of an error, log in to **docassemble** as a developer and check the Logs from the main menu.
 The main **docassemble** log file is in `/usr/share/docassemble/log/docassemble.log`.